nilium/gitlab-runner/docs/configuration/runner_autoscale_aws_fargate/index.md

    1. Define port mapping for 22/TCP.
    1. Define a new environment variable `SSH_PUBLIC_KEY`, set it as `ValueFrom` and use `arn:aws:ssm:<region>:<account-id>:parameter/SSH_PUBLIC_KEY` as the value.
       Use the region and account-id noted previously.
+For example, you your `Cluster ARN` looked like `arn:aws:ecs:eu-west-1:1234567890:cluster/fargate-test-cluster/`, then the value for `SSH_PUBLIC_KEY`
+      should be `arn:aws:ssm:eu-west-1:1234567890:parameter/SSH_PUBLIC_KEY`.
    1. Click `Add`
 1. Click `Create`.
-1. Click `View task definitions`.
+1. Click `View task definition`.

 Refer to the AWS [documentation](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/create-task-definition.html) for detailed instructions on setting up and working with task definitions.